nasahapps/Material-Design-Toolbox/README.md

 ![](images/button_disabled.png)

-For a flat-styled button, use `style="@style/Widget.AppCompat.Button.Borderless"` for plain black/white text, or `style="@style/Widget.AppCompat.Button.Borderless.Colored"` for the text color to be `colorAccent`
+For a flat-styled button, use `style="@style/Widget.AppCompat.Button.Borderless"` for plain black/white primaryText, or `style="@style/Widget.AppCompat.Button.Borderless.Colored"` for the primaryText color to be `colorAccent`

 ![](images/button_flat.png)